brownan/backathon/README.md

-* Valid, deleted objects may be re-inserted (replay attack), but it's impossible for an attacker to construct a new original snapshot out of existing or old valid objects since the references to other objects within the object payload are authenticated.
+* Valid, deleted objects may be re-inserted (replay attack), but it's impossible for an attacker to construct a new original snapshot out of existing or old valid objects since the references to other objects within the object payloads are authenticated.

-These are the possible threats with this model:
+These are the possible threats with this model.
+Review this section carefully and decide whether these threats are acceptable to you before using this software.

 * Since snapshots are stored one per file, an attacker knows how many snapshots exist